Divine Intervention (2002 film)

-Divine Intervention (يد إلهية) is a 2002 surreal black comedy film by Palestinian director Elia Suleiman.
+Divine Intervention (يد إلهية) is a 2002 surreal black comedy film co-produced, written and directed by Elia Suleiman.
 The film consists largely of a series of brief interconnected sketches, but for the most part records a day in the life of a Palestinian living in Nazareth, whose girlfriend lives several checkpoints away in the West Bank city of Ramallah.

 One lyrical section features a sunglasses-clad Palestinian woman (played by Manal Khader) whose passing by not only distracts all eyes, but whose gaze causes Israeli military checkpoint towers to crumble.
 The director features prominently as the film's silent, expressionless protagonist in a performance that has been compared to the work of Buster Keaton, Jim Jarmusch and Jacques Tati.

 The film is noted for its minimal use of dialogue, its slow pace and repetition in behavior by its characters.

 Plot

 Divine Intervention while being a series of interconnected sketches, is a glimpse at life of Palestinians living under military occupation going in between the cities of Nazareth and Ramallah.
 E.S. lives in Nazareth while his father lives in Ramallah.
 The film begins by focusing on life in Ramallah with the Father for the first part of the film, bouncing between different stories of the neighbors within this area and the conflicts they undergo.
 Disputes between neighbors, Israeli police coming and going, the seizing of Palestinian owned things and places by the Israeli settlers, Palestinians interacting with/watching one another, etc.

 In the second part of the film, E.S.'s Father has fallen ill and is in the hospital, he must now enter Ramallah and visit his father.
 While going in between Nazareth and Ramallah, E.S. begins meeting with The Woman in their cars at the border checkpoint between the two cities.
 The couple's clandestine meetings continue to take place throughout the rest of the film.
 Through them, viewers observe the Israeli military guards at the checkpoint as they interact with the Palestinians who are crossing into Nazareth.

 The film is characterized by a lack of dialogue.
 The characters of the film are only able to observe the happenings of their everyday life without being able to interfere much as they are under military occupation and must adhere to it.